Pink Eye (Conjunctivitis)

 Diet & Nutrition

-- Vitamin A: Vitamin A is especially important in promoting health in all skin and membrane tissues, including the conjunctiva of the eyelids.
+- Vitamin A. Vitamin A is especially important in promoting health in all skin and membrane tissues, including the conjunctiva of the eyelids.
+Do not take vitamin A if you are pregnant or have Stargardt's.

-- Vitamin B Complex: Conjunctivis can be triggered by a vitamin B2 deficiency, but supplementing with the entire B complex can increase the availability of vitamin B2 without inducing deficiencies of the other B vitamins.
+- Vitamin B Complex.
+Conjunctivitis can be triggered by a vitamin B2 (riboflavin) deficiency, but supplementing with the entire B complex can increase the availability of vitamin B2 without inducing deficiencies of the other B vitamins.
+Riboflavin plays an essential role in maintaining the structure and function of the ocular surface.
+Riboflavin deficiency induces ocular surface damage.